Gemini's 2026 upgrade: Daily Brief, Spark & the 3.5 models.

 Set up your brief, then test the agent once

-Two small steps: (1) tune your Daily Brief with a priority instruction like the one above and read it for three mornings.
-(2) Give Spark one low-stakes, multi-step task — "find unanswered threads from this week and draft replies, don't send" — and judge it on whether you'd trust it with that task again.
-You'll quickly learn where the 2026 Gemini earns a slot in your day.
+Two small steps.
+(1) Tune your Daily Brief with a priority instruction — "prioritize anything from my manager or a client, meetings I organize, and tasks due today; group newsletters at the bottom" — and read it for three mornings.
+(2) Give Spark one low-stakes, multi-step task — "find unanswered threads from this week and draft replies, don't send" — and judge whether you'd trust it with that task again.

 What you can do now